Pacific Fur Company: Fort Astoria

 Construction on Fort Astoria, an "emporium of the west", began in the middle of April 1811.
 It was built upon Point George, the location being about 5 mi from the Lewis and Clark Expedition winter camp of Fort Clatsop.
 The terrain and thick forests made clearing a foundation exceedingly difficult.
 Late in the month, McDougall reported that there was "little progress in clearing, the place being so full of half decayed trunks, large fallen timber & thick brush."
-No one among the party had previous experience in the logging industry and many hadn't used an axe before in general.
+No one among the party had previous experience in the logging industry and many had not used an axe before in general.
 Trees had a layer of hardened resin and were of a massive size.
 Four men worked as a team on platforms at least eight feet above the ground to effectively cut a tree, with it taking typically two days for a single tree to be felled.
 Medical issues quickly became another major issue for the party as there was not a single medical officer among the passengers brought on the Tonquin.
 This left treatments rudimentary at best.
 During the initial months on the Columbia River at any time upwards of half of the expedition was unable to perform manual labor due to illness.